tinko26/ao/docs/api/src/ao/ao_slist.h.md

 };
 ```

+This type represents a sorted list.
 It consists of the following members.

 | `back` | The back node. |
 | `front` | The front node. |